Pixplicity/StandardSmashdown/README.md

 This page contains the official specification for Standard Smashdown Ping-Pong (formerly Polish Roulette) as developed by Pixplicity et al.

-It in popularity, we've seen that there has been increasing fragmentation in the rules of play, even new, non-standard additions to the rules.
+In its popularity, we've seen that there has been increasing fragmentation in the rules of play, even new, non-standard additions to the rules.
 To restrict the gameplay to a base set of rules, we've introduced **Standard Smashdown**.
 With this set of formal specification and test suites, you can make sure you implement your gameplay according to spec!

 ### How to play